High Weald

 You will need to demonstrate that:

 We understand that you may incur costs developing your project.
-We are therefore offering small grants for the costs of habitat and archaeological surveys; securing any permissions, licences and consents; and producing management plans.
+We are therefore offering small grants for the costs of habitat and archaeological surveys; securing any permissions, licences and consents (but not the application fees); and producing management plans.

 We are unable to fund the costs of completing the application form.
 We recommend that you do this yourself.
 However, you may wish to provide supporting information produced by other people.